How and When to Properly Repot Orchids

 Care After Repotting

 Repotting orchids is not just about changing pots.
-It’s important to ensure that the orchid has optimal conditions for recovery and growth.
-Keep the plant in a location with adequate but indirect light to prevent leaf burn.
+It's important to ensure that the orchid has optimal conditions for recovery and growth.
+Keep the plant in a place with sufficient but indirect light to prevent leaf burn.
 The ideal temperature for most orchids is between 18 and 24 °C during the day and slightly cooler at night.
 Orchids are sensitive to overwatering, which can lead to root rot.
-Water the plant once a week, even less in winter, and always ensure that water drains well.
-It’s better to water less frequently than too often, and always ensure that the substrate dries slightly between waterings.
+Water the plant once a week, less in winter, and always ensure that water drains well.
+It's better to water less frequently than too often, and always ensure that the substrate dries slightly between waterings.

 Try our natural products